 3.14.3 Internal Valves/Excess Flow Valves

-As per table 4.1.1 of NFPA 58, storage vessels with water storage capacity greater than 7.6m3 shall have excess flow valves installed.
-Section 6.1 requires that a storage vessel with storage capacity 4000 gallons shall be equips with internal valves.
+As per table 4.1.1 of NFPA 58, storage vessels with a water storage capacity greater than 7.6m3 shall have excess flow valves installed.
+Section 6.1 requires that a storage vessel with storage capacity 4000 gallons shall be equipped with internal valves.
 Internal valves al installed in vessels to provide shutoff of stored content from piping connections.
 Internal valves are also equipped with excess flow control capacity.
-When there is excess flow through any of the nozzle the valve regulates the flow or cut off flow.
+When there is excess flow through any of the nozzles the valve regulates the flow or cut off the flow.